-V. I myself have a few mandates involving Italian Leasing, which on the whole are not only causing a lot of distress, but are also not working out as expected.
+We had a few mandates involving Italian Leasing, which on the whole are not only causing a lot of distress, but are also not working out as expected.

 In the end the owner did not get the sought EU VAT paid certificate, he received only a proof of the VAT paid for the purchase option price.